Waitomo Caves

 The Waitomo Caves of New Zealand – 10 Reasons To Enjoy Them

 Located two and a half hours away from Auckland, the Waitomo Caves are famous for being filled with glowworms.
 While the main glowworm cave is an unusual attraction, most people don’t realize that the other Waitomo Caves are impressive!
-Visiting the Waitomo Caves is a full day out, and there is plenty to see and do once you are there.
+Visiting the Waitomo Caves is a full-day experience, and there is plenty to see and do once you arrive.

-The Waitomo Caves are in Waitomo on the West Coast of New Zealand’s North Island.
-You can either book a tour to include the cave tours or buy your tickets and self-drive to Waitomo.
+The Waitomo Caves are in Waitomo on the West Coast of Zealand’snd’s North Island.
+You can either book a tour that includes the cave tours or purchase your tickets and drive yourself to Waitomo.

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.